TomMakesThings/Hopfield-Network/README.md

 $E = -\frac{1}{2} \sum_{ij} w_{ij}v_{i}v_{j}$

 The state $s$ of all neurons are then repeatedly updated until the network converges to a stable state.
-This is determined by the network's energy not changing for $n$ iterations, where in this case $n = 500$.
+This is determined by the network's energy not changing for $n$ iterations$.
 By default, neuron state updates are set to be asynchronous, in which neurons are randomly selected to be updated one at a time.

 $\text{if } \sum_{j = 1}^{N} w_{ij}v_{j} - \theta_{i} \geq 0 \text{, } s_{i} = 1$